Mohs Reconstruction in Tampa and St. Petersburg, FL

 Mohs surgery is superior to other methods in that all excised tissues are examined during the procedure, rather than after the surgery.
-This eliminates the need to guess the depth of the cancer’s spread.
-As a result, the surgeon is able to remove all cancerous cells while sparing healthy ones.
-This eliminates the guesswork and produces the best results for the patient.
+This takes care of the need to guess the depth of the cancer’s spread.
+As a result, the surgeon is able to reduce all cancerous cells while sparing healthy ones.
+This addresses the guesswork and produces the best results for the patient.

 Reconstruction After Mohs Surgery

 Mohs micrographic surgery surgically reduces cancerous skin cell layers, leaving behind only healthy, benign tissue.
 Mohs is known as a highly effective treatment for most skin cancer types but can result in prominent scarring, which can cause displeasure for those patients who have been successfully treated for skin cancer with this method.

 Mohs surgery can also cause certain facial defects that adversely affect the way the structures of the face function.
 Because of this, it helps to have a plastic surgeon or dermatologist who is board-certified to perform the Mohs micrographic surgery, ensuring that any resulting scarring is as minimal and unnoticeable as humanly possible.
 This provides for the best possible outcome, both in cosmetic and functional terms.
 Repairing cosmetic or functional defects following Mohs is a reconstructive process that requires specialized training and methods designed to minimize scarring while maintaining the natural facial structure of the patient.